-The integral is called the 'Strömgren integral', and, by inspection, we can see that it evaluates to a constant (~ 5020).
+The integral is called the 'Strömgren integral', and evaluates to a constant (~ 5020).
 We therefore arrive at our final expression for the Rosseland mean opacity for free-free absorption, where κ_0 is a constant for a given chemical composition, and the final result is an approximation to numerical calculations.